 The regulations of those countries are in line with the developed public transportation facilities in the developed countries.
 The sophisticated innovation has been already becoming the major factors to attracting people using public transportation although the public transportation was conventional.
 Therefore, innovation of online-based transportation was not necessary for the developed countries because their traffic problems were not severe and their technology were innovative and greater.
 On the contrary, Indonesia is a developing country that needs serious traffic jam resolution, especially in big cities.
-So that online-based transportation is a precious solution for Indonesian at present, and maybe several years in the future.
-Indonesia transportation service is considered lame and needs numerous remedies regarding its facilitations and regulations.
+So that online-based transportation service is considered lame and needs numerous remedies regarding its facilitations and regulations.
 However, there are some attempts to regulate online-based transportation conducted by government.